singluntang/AWS-Serverless-Todo/README.md

 # This is a joint collaboration project from Alan (Hong Kong) and Andrew Emad Gabra (Egypt)

 The joint collaboration project is programmed within 2 parties, I Alan responsible for the backended and Andrew is responsible for the client side.
+Andrew is also main responsible for programming the serverless yaml file and for the pattern and style formating.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).